ersanchez/notes/autofs.md

     documents -fstype=nfs4, rw 192.168.1.1:/nfs-shares/documents
     music     -fstype=nfs4, rw 192.168.1.1:/nfs-shares/music

+This follows the `mount-point options location` format where:

-* a `documents` subdirectory will be created in the client directory we specified when we edited `auto.master` above
+* a `documents` is the mount point that will be created in the client directory we specified when we edited `auto.master` above
     * in this case, a ghost directory `documents` will be created on our client computer at `/mnt/server-nfs-shares/documents`
     * note: this `documents` does not need to be the same as the server's `documents`, you can name it anything
-* `-fstype=nfs4` this is the NFS protocol version number
+* `-fstype=nfs4` is the mount options - this is the NFS protocol version number
 * `rw` mount the NFS share as read/write - alternative is `ro` or read-only'
-* `192.168.1.1` is the ip address of the NFS server
+* `192.168.1.1:/nfs-shares/documents` is the source ip address of the NFS server & path that will be mounted on the client
     * substitute your server's ip address here
-* `/nfs-shares/documents` is the path to the NFS share on the server - AutoFS will mount this share at the
+    * don't forget the `:` in between the NFS server's ip address and the path to the target mount

 Save and close the `/etc/nfs.md` file.

-## Restart AutoFS
+## Restart `autofs`

     $ sudo systemctl restart autofs